fluxcd/flagger/charts/flagger/README.md

 # Flagger

-[Flagger](https://github.com/weaveworks/flagger) is a Kubernetes operator that automates the promotion of canary deployments using Istio routing for traffic shifting and Prometheus metrics for canary analysis.
+[Flagger](https://github.com/weaveworks/flagger) is a Kubernetes operator that automates the promotion of canary deployments using Istio, App Mesh, NGINX or Gloo routing for traffic shifting and Prometheus metrics for canary analysis.
 Flagger implements a control loop that gradually shifts traffic to the canary while measuring key performance indicators like HTTP requests success rate, requests average duration and pods health.
 Based on the KPIs analysis a canary is promoted or aborted and the analysis result is published to Slack.